When Your Child Has a Chronic Kidney Disease

 Kids whose health is stable should be encouraged to participate as fully as possible in school and activities, which will help them develop their self-esteem.

 During hemodialysis treatments, doing homework, reading, and working on art projects are some positive ways to spend the time.
-(One pediatric dialysis patient said she appreciated the special lunches her mother prepared before her treatments, when she could ease up a little on the protein, sodium, and potassium restrictions.)

 As kids with chronic kidney diseases get older, they can take on more responsibility for their own care.
 School-age kids should know the names of their medicines and how and when they're taken.
 As they're making the transition to adulthood, teens can share in the responsibility of making appointments.
 Teens should also have time alone to speak with the doctor and other members of the health care team.

 A big step for kids is being able to talk to others — such as teachers, coaches, and friends — about their condition.
 Teens especially don't want to stand out or seem different.
 Part of the process of learning and maturing will be identifying limitations and knowing when to ask for help.

 Kids with chronic kidney disease might also have problems dealing with the side effects of medicines.
 For those taking prednisone for long periods of time, these effects can be significant, including weight gain (especially around the face and trunk), moodiness, sleep disturbances, cataracts, and osteoporosis (weakening of the bones).
 Long-term treatment with these medicines also can slow growth and delay pubertal maturation.

 Long-term prednisone treatment can cause acne (or make it worse) in teens.
 To an adolescent dealing with body image, a clear complexion might be just as important as controlling the kidney disease.